andrearcaina/WizGallery/README.md

 <h2 align="center">WizGallery is...</h2>
 <p align="center">a Flask application powered by Next.js, designed to showcase my collection of Wizard101 game photos sourced from a local MySQL database.
 Utilized Docker to simplify testing, processing, and deploying the application locally.</h4>

+<pre align="center"> For any fellow Wizard101 Fans or OG's, try guessing the location of the logo above :P </pre>

 <hr>

 ## Built with